Teleportation-based squeezer for bosonic cluster states: Introduction

 Quantum computing takes advantage of the inherent properties of quantum systems to find solutions to problems untractable by classical computation \cite{ladd,harrow}.
 Many platforms are investigated for achieving the goal \cite{arute,ringbauer,loic,qiang}.
 Among them, the one-way computation \cite{raussendorf,briegel} utilizing bosonic modes of light offers unparalleled scalability of the number of modes \cite{zhang,gu,yokohama,larsen,asavanant}.
 The actual processing of bosonic modes requires two fundamental kinds of quantum resources.

 The first resource is the non-Gaussian states, used for encoding the information \cite{gkp,cat}, error correction \cite{fukui}, and as a resource for non-Clifford gates \cite{gkp,lloyd}.
-Preparation of such states for traveling modes of light is a challenging task that is steadily being addressed by tailored optical circuits employing photon number resolving detectors for probabilistic generation \cite{tiedau,motes}.
+Non-Gaussian states are defined as those states that cannot be expressed as mixtures of Gaussian states.
+Negativity in the Wigner function is sufficient to claim non-Gaussian nature, and it is also a necessary condition for achieving universality in quantum computing \cite{mari}.
+Preparation of non-Gaussian states for traveling modes of light is a challenging task that is steadily being addressed by tailored optical circuits employing photon number resolving detectors for probabilistic generation \cite{tiedau,motes}.
 Hand in hand with the advancement of state preparation techniques follows the design of novel ways to detect and verify the non-Gaussian nature of the states \cite{lachman,fiurasek}.

 The second resource, required for efficient quantum computation with bosonic modes of light, encompasses the set of Gaussian operations necessary for the realization of the Clifford gates \cite{bartlett}.
 In the resource theory of non-Gaussianity \cite{walschaers}, Gaussian operations are considered to be `free', but in practical scenarios they have associated costs in the form of loss and added noise \cite{yoshikawa,kashiwazaki}.
 The quintessential example of such added noise can be found in quantum teleportation \cite{bennett,braunstein_kimble,braunstein_loock,furusawa} - the fundamental Gaussian channel representing the basic way to propagate a quantum state through the optical cluster.
 The complete set of Gaussian operations can be simplified to phase shift, displacement, beam splitter, and squeezing, which together can be used to create an arbitrary Gaussian operation \cite{braunstein_squeezing}.
 The first three of the four listed operations require only linear optics and can be readily incorporated in the cluster without incorporating significant losses \cite{larsen,asavanant}.
 The squeezing, however, is an active operation that needs to be realized either in an active medium \cite{andersen} and then injected into a cluster state, or by a measurement-induced procedure \cite{filip_marek} directly in a cluster state.
 In both cases, it is impossible to achieve infinite squeezing, which results in undesired decoherence.